TUDelft-SPC-Lab/midge-code/README.md

 ## Environment Setup:

-1. Download the `arm-none-eabi` toolchain (compiler and binutils) for your distro
+1. Install the `arm-none-eabi` toolchain (compiler and binutils) for your distro
+    * For ubuntu `sudo apt install gcc-arm-none-eabi`
+2. Install the opencd debugger [https://openocd.org/](https://openocd.org/)
+    * For ubuntu `sudo apt install opencd`
-2. Create a folder for housing the SDK in your home folder
+3. Create a folder for housing the SDK in your home folder

 ```Shell
 mkdir ~/nRF5_SDK/15.3.0 -p